Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/ClassificationPolicyCrudAsync.md

 // 2.
 A specified set of worker selectors
 // In this scenario, the queue selectors are not specified.
 Therefore, any job using this classification policy will
-// be expected to have a `queueId` pre-assigned to itself. var classificationPolicy = await routerClient.CreateClassificationPolicyAsync(
+// be expected to have a `queueId` pre-assigned to itself. var classificationPolicy = await routerAdministrationClient.CreateClassificationPolicyAsync(
-    id: classificationPolicyId,
-    options: new CreateClassificationPolicyOptions()
+    options: new CreateClassificationPolicyOptions(classificationPolicyId)
     {
         PrioritizationRule = new StaticRule(10),
         WorkerSelectors = new List<WorkerSelectorAttachment>()
         {
-            new ConditionalWorkerSelector(
+            new ConditionalWorkerSelectorAttachment(
                 condition: new ExpressionRule("If(job.Product = \"O365\", true, false)"),
                 labelSelectors: new List<WorkerSelector>()
                 {
                     new WorkerSelector("Skill_O365", LabelOperator.Equal, true),
                     new WorkerSelector("Skill_O365_Lvl", LabelOperator.GreaterThanEqual, 1)
                 }),
-            new ConditionalWorkerSelector(
+            new ConditionalWorkerSelectorAttachment(
                 condition: new ExpressionRule("If(job.HighPriority = \"true\", true, false)"),
                 labelSelectors: new List<WorkerSelector>()
                 {